-Art work by Reneaigner ©
+Moat Cailin by Reneaigner ©

-It is claimed that Moat Cailin was raised roughly 10,000 years ago, by the the First Men.
-A great stronghold, with twenty towers and great basalt curtain wall as high as that of Winterfell's.
-Today only great blocks of black basalt lay scattered about, half sunk in the ground, where the wall once stood.
-The wooden keep rotted away.
+Moat Cailin was once a great stronghold, with twenty towers, a wooden keep, and a great basalt curtain wall as high as that of Winterfell's.
+Today only great blocks of black basalt lay scattered about, half sunk in the ground where the wall once stood, and the keep rotted away.

-- Drunkard's Tower is so named due to its great lean.
+- The Drunkard's Tower is so named due to its great lean.
 It stands where the south and west walls once met.

 A Game of Thrones